369 Aëria: Orbit and classification

-Aëria is the parent body of the Aeria family (539), a small asteroid family of less than 300 known members, while he Lightcurve Data Base dynamically groups it to the much larger Eunomia family (502).
+Aëria is the parent body of the Aeria family (539), a small asteroid family of less than 300 known members, while the Lightcurve Data Base dynamically groups it to the much larger Eunomia family (502).
 Named members of the Aeria family include 1184 Gaea, 3324 Avsyuk, 130066 Timhaltigin and 144303 Mirellabreschi.

 Aëria orbits the Sun in the central main-belt at a distance of 2.4–2.9 AU once every 4 years and 4 months (1,577 days).
 Its orbit has an eccentricity of 0.10 and an inclination of 13° with respect to the ecliptic.
 The body's observation arc begins at Marseille on 6 July 1893, two nights after its official discovery observation.

 Physical characteristics

 In the Tholen classification, Aëria is a metallic M-type asteroid.
 This agrees with the more generic X-type, assigned to members of the Aeria family.

 Rotation period

 Several rotational lightcurves of Aëria have been obtained from photometric observations since 1984, when it was first observed at ESO's La Silla Observatory in Chile.
 Lightcurve analysis gave a consolidated rotation period of 4.778 hours with a brightness amplitude between 0.04 and 0.13 magnitude (U=2/2/3/2/1).